haniker-dev/ts-bedrock/README.md

 `/spec`: Test cases

 ## Api Runtime
-This is the API folder which contains all the APIs for the project.

 The API folder uses the Core folder's `/Core/Api` Type 3 contracts to implement handlers to serve the APIs.
 This allows us to bind the types of API params/response to Core folder which in turn are being imported by Web folder to call the APIs.
 This way, we can ensure that the API params/response are consistent across the Core, API, and Web folders.